-Judd Proctor Started as a British session guitarist in the 50s.
+Judd Proctor Started as a British Session Guitarist in the 50s.
 Played with Ray Ellington Quartet.
-Early Hofner President sponsor.
+An early Hofner President sponsor.

 The older guys were Eric Ford, Brian Dayley, Ernie Sheer, Judd Proctor, Jack Llewelyn, Ike Isaacs, Roland Shaw, Dave Goldberg, and to many more to name.
 All of the older guys had their Gibson L5‘s or Epiphone Emperor‘s, De Angelico‘s, Guild‘s, and other exotic guitars.
 All of them full bodied with a separate pickup attached to the instrument.
 Vick Flick had a Fender Stratocaster, possibly the 1st solid body guitar on the session scene.